Setting IP, Gateway IP, and Netmask

-The Wi-Fi is a separate network interface and so it has its own IP address, which is set using the wln.ip property.
+Wi-Fi is a separate network interface and so it has its own IP address, which is set using the wln.ip property.
 This address is different from the IP address of the Ethernet interface (see net.ip).
-We noticed that many people find it "unusual" that Tibbo hardware device would turn out to have two IP addresses.
+We noticed that many people find it "unusual" that a Tibbo hardware device could have two IP addresses.
 In fact, this is completely normal.
-On the PC, every network interface has the IP of its own as well.
+On a PC, every network interface has an IP of its own as well.

-Technically speaking, IP address configuration can be done at any time.
-This topic has been placed into this section to remind you that the IP of the wln. object has to be set, if not right after the boot, then at some later point.
+Technically speaking, the IP address configuration can be done at any time.
+This topic has been placed into this section to remind you that the IP of the wln. object has to be set, if not right after the boot, then at a later point.
 If your application uses a static IP, then setting it in the boot section of your code is a good idea.
-If the application obtains the IP address through DHCP, then the IP can only be set after communicating with the DHCP server, and this will only be possible after successful association.
+If the application obtains the IP address through DHCP, then the IP can only be set after communicating with the DHCP server, and this will only be possible after associating with an access point.
 You may even need to set the IP address repeatedly if your product switches between different networks (access points).